 Delta Maidenhair Facts

 Delta Maidenhair is one of the smaller species of Adiantum.
 The bright green leaves are fan-shaped and have noticeable brown spores that grow underneath.
-The stems are a wiry thin stalk that ranges in color from reddish brown to black.
-The root structure of this fern is made up of rhizomes which functions pretty much the same as traditional plant roots but are thicker in nature.
+The stems are a wiry thin stalk that ranges in color from reddish-brown to black.
+The root structure of this fern is made up of rhizomes that function pretty much the same as traditional plant roots but are thicker in nature.

 PH requirements for this plant will be along the lines of the more acidic side of the chart.
 Even though Delta Maidenhair can tolerate neutral levels for periods of time, the water should never be hard or go beyond 7.0 PH.